arvados/rnaseq-cwl-training/_episodes/02-workflow.md

 > ## Exercise
 >
-> Using the input and output parameters identified in the last
+> Using the input and output parameters identified in the previous
 > exercise, write the `run`, `in` and `out` sections of the STAR step.
 >
 > > ## Solution